Iowa Foreign Qualification

 Visit Iowa's Fast Track Filing website and select "Create Account" to create an online filing account.

-Log into your Fast Track Filing account to upload your Foreign Profit Corporation Registration Statement and Certificate of Existence to register your business with the Secretary of State.
+Log in to your Fast Track Filing account to upload your Statement of Foreign Qualification of Foreign Limited Liability Partnership and pay the filing fee to register your business with the Secretary of State.

 What else do I need to know?